2/21/2025

 President and Chief Executive Officer

-Really, it's just a benefit, just a provision to affect the wind down of that of that business.
-Well, you know, we we all along were optimistic about the the technology and the opportunity within the market.
-You know, the reality is that, you know, the external environment to block energy changed, changed dramatically over the last over the last 12 to 24 months, both as it relates to capital funding in in that tech tech sector and and frankly, even as it relates to, you know, sort of the the push around decarbonization and some in some markets and and changing tax legislation.
-So we just made a very difficult decision against a business that we put to put a little bit of heart and soul into over the last few years and and thought had some promise that that its near term viability was challenged.
-And, you know, our focus is on making sure that we're delivering on our earnings per share growth guidance and continuing to maximize returns and value for for shareholders and had to make the difficult decision that we'd move on from that business.
-And therefore, we took the provision in.
+Really, just a provision to affect the wind down of that business.
+Well, you know, we all along were optimistic about the technology and the opportunity within the market.
+You know, the reality is that, you know, the external environment to block energy changed dramatically over the last 12 to 24 months, both as it relates to capital funding in that tech sector and frankly even as it relates to sort of the push around decarbonization in some markets and changing tax legislation.
+So we just made a very difficult decision against a business that we put a little bit of heart and soul into over the last few years and thought had some promise. that its near-term viability was challenged, and our focus is on making sure that we're delivering on our earnings per share growth guidance and continuing to maximize returns and value for shareholders and had to make the difficult decision that we'd move on from that business, and therefore we took the provision in the first place.

 speaker